Women's Footballer of the Year contender Wendie Renard

 Aston Villa and France midfielder Kenza Dali: "It's amazing playing with her.
 There is so much quality.
 When you go to the national team the training is another level.
 Wendie is a leader.

 "She is so inspirational.
 She is someone that does not need to speak as you already see her focus.
-She is the first and last at training - she works so hard.
+She is the first and last at training - she works so hard."

-"People see her personality as really strong - and she is - but she's also a really nice person.
-She's a natural leader and a proper captain."

-Chelsea and Norway defender Maren Mjelde: "I don't think there's anyone quite like her in the women's game."

 Achievements of 2021-22